Jones Worldwide: History

-On 1 September 2022, Jones CEO/MD: Shay Jones and COO: Wiz Jones, where on the cover of the first issue of TurnTable Industry Digest.
-On the magazine, the founders spoke about their journey, experience in Ghana and South Africa, their time in Aristokrat, being a former artiste and how it helps them as executives; during their conversation with TurnTable editor-in-chief Ayomide Oriowo.
+On 1 September 2022, Jones CEO: Shay Jones and COO: Wisdom Ehijele, was on the cover of the first issue of TurnTable Industry Digest.
+On the magazine, the directors spoke about their journey, experience in Ghana and South Africa, their time at Aristokrat, being a former artiste and how it helps them as executives; during their conversation with TurnTable editor-in-chief Ayomide Oriowo.